arturcarvalho/cr_srs/README.md

 I'm just using this to generate ids.
 Still no idea how I could auto insert an id on the cards I'm generating.
 I'd need some kind of weird trigger onFileCreate or something.
 Looks like too much work for what is needed. http://www.shortguid.com/#/guid/uid-64

 ## Decisions

 - file basename used to order the articles/cards/etc.
+- Having the cards independent seems like a bad idea, so I'm making them dependent on articles.
+That way there's no need to manage IDs or learn more links.
+Every card has an article associated with it.
+Even if it's a stub.

+## Structure

+- article 1.md is stored inside folder articles/1.
+- the basename of the article is used as the order field.
+- the 1-n.md files inside the articles/1 folder are the cards associated with article 1.md.

 ## Credits